 Any time a pet is experiencing new symptoms or engaging in odder-than-normal behavior, owners should pay attention.
-While sometimes these behaviors are normal, other times they are how your purr baby tries to communicate.
+While sometimes these behaviors are normal, other times they are how your cat tries to communicate.
 Learning how to listen to feline body language and behavioral cues is one of the best ways owners and cats can communicate.

 What Is Feline Teeth Grinding?